cds-snc/gcds-docs/src/en/components/breadcrumbs/design.md

 - Avoid using the breadcrumbs component to show progress through the user journey.
 - Limit breadcrumbs to 5 levels.
 Displaying too many levels of breadcrumbs items can be overwhelming.

-Tip: If using with other navigation components, like the <a href="{{ links.topNav }}">top navigation</a> and <a href="{{ links.sideNav }}">side navigation</a>, align both sets of links, so elements reflect a similar path through the site.
+Tip: If using with other navigation components, like the <gcds-link href="{{ links.topNav }}">top navigation</gcds-link> and <gcds-link href="{{ links.sideNav }}">side navigation</gcds-link>, align both sets of links, so elements reflect a similar path through the site.
 This provides a consistent navigation experience and helps visitors understand their current location.

 ### Write specific parent page link text